twitter/the-algorithm/timelineranker/README.md

 **Manhattan**

-Timeline Ranker hydrates some tweet features (eg, user languages) from Manhattan.
+Timeline Ranker hydrates some tweet features (e.g., user languages) from Manhattan.

 **Home Mixer**

 Home Mixer calls Timeline Ranker to fetch tweets from the Earlybird Search Index and User Tweet Entity Graph (UTEG) service to power both the For You and Following Home Timelines.

-Timeline Ranker does light ranking based on Earlybird tweet candidate scores and truncates to the number of candidates requested by Home Mixer based on these scores
+Timeline Ranker does light ranking based on Earlybird tweet candidate scores and truncates to the number of candidates requested by Home Mixer based on these scores.